TajaKuzman/AGILE-Automatic-Genre-Identification-Benchmark/README.md

 | Dummy (most frequent) | x-ginco        |      0.029 |      0.133 |          |                 |

 ### Performance on each language

+The models are evaluated on EN-GINCO and X-GINCO test datasets that comprise instances in Albanian, Catalan, Croatian, Greek, English, Icelandic, Macedonian, Maltese, Slovenian, Turkish, and Ukrainian, which means that for all languages except Slovenian and English, the models are evaluated in a zero-shot cross-lingual scenario, since they have been trained on an English-Slovenian training dataset (X-GENRE dataset).

 #### Albanian